 Paralegal Certificate Program

-Now Available in Both In-Person and Online Formats!
+Now Available in Multiple Formats!

 This intensive, nationally acclaimed program is designed for beginning as well as advanced legal workers.
 Students will be trained to interview witnesses, investigate complex fact patterns, research the law, prepare legal documents, and assist in preparing cases for courtroom litigation.
 The instruction is practice-oriented and relates to those areas of law in which paralegals are in most demand.